Sunday, July 23, 2006

 Tip for usage of timeout to release network licenses

-AutoCAD, ADT, Inventor and a lot of other products support the time-out feature for network licenses using FLEXnet/FLEXlm network license managers (from Microvision).
-Using this feature can save your company quite many licenses as you can see from this sample graph.
+AutoCAD, ADT (now also ACA), Inventor and a lot of other products support the time-out feature for network licenses using FLEXnet/FLEXlm network license managers (from Microvision Acresso Flexera Software).
+Using this feature can save your company quite many licenses as you can see from this sample graph created with help of JTB FlexReport.
 If you don't use the time-out feature the usage might look like the blue curve but with the time-out feature on it can look like the green curve.

 Tip for the CAD user